 Of course, the next question then, is why?
 What factors make breastfeeding less painful?

-For many, the pain truly did come from a wrong latch.
+For many, the pain truly does come from a wrong latch.
 Even though we might “know” what the correct latch looks like, we still need the practice and experience to finally getting it exactly right.
-Plus, it’s not just us: our babies are learning just as much as we are on how to correctly latch.
+Plus, it’s not only us: our babies are learning just as much as we are on how to correctly latch.

 Or maybe we simply needed that extra time for the initial cracks and sores to heal.
 Even with a correct latch, the baby’s suck could still cause painful cracks on the breast that hurt with even more nursing.
 Only by allowing and helping your breasts to heal can breastfeeding finally become less painful.

-Other moms admitted that it wasn’t until their milk finally came in that breastfeeding became easier, while still others pointed to complications that needed to be fixed, like tongue-tied or thrush.
+Other moms admitted that it wasn’t until their milk finally came in that breastfeeding became easier.
+And still others pointed to complications that needed to be fixed, like tongue-tie or thrush.

 How to make breastfeeding hurt less

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 No matter where you are on your breastfeeding journey, you can still do something to help make the pain go away.
 Take a look at these tips to find a solution for you: